Indiana University Kokomo: History

 In August 2020, the Student Activities and Events Center opened.
 The 24,000 square-foot facility serves as the home of the Cougars athletic department.
-The facility was built to energize the on campus experience and cut down the burden on the historic Memorial Gymnasium in which the Cougar Gym resides in.
+The facility was built to cut down the burden on the historic Memorial Gymnasium in which the Cougar Gym resides.
 It was the first structure to be built on the campus since Hunt Hall in 2002.
-The facility will host concerts, conferences, speakers, and athletic events.
 The cost to build the facility was $8.4 million in which $250,000 was donated by the City of Kokomo.
-During the fall 2020 semester the facility was used for a 96-seat social distanced classroom due to the COVID-19 pandemic.
+During the fall 2020 semester, the facility was used for a 96-seat social distanced classroom due to the COVID-19 pandemic.